Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 - AA Counts: 1451+/-10
 Phi_plus purity is currently 0.9641+/-0.0007.

 It looks like the measurement waveplate recalibration combined with the QP recalibration has fixed the imbalance in vh/hv and da/ad counts.
-I will try to understand why this is while I am not in the lab tomorrow.
-Understanding this would be pretty nice.
+Understanding why this is seems like something we should try to do.

 While running the gamma_determination file, I noticed an error in the bases we were using for caluclating gamma.
 I have corrected this in the file.
 After retuning, for hd_negpi_3_va the UVHWP angle was -114.90445548609685 and the QP angle was -26.773838565224096.

 Counts are as follows: